YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 UNIMPLOP, Unimplemented construct encountered

-Run Time Error: This indicates that YottaDB/GT.M encountered an unsupported data type while passing arguments between typed C and type-less M.
+Run Time Error: This indicates that YottaDB encountered an unsupported data type while passing arguments between typed C and type-less M.

 Action: Review the call-in table and ensure that the parameter types match the following table: